Request our manufacturing capability

 Decomposition Temperature (TD): The temperature at which a material chemically decays (the material loses about 5% of mass).
 It is known as TD (decomposition temperature).

 Glass Transition Temperature (TG): The temperature range in which a substrate changes from a rigid, glassy state to a deformed, softened state as polymer chains become more mobile.
-It is called as TG (glass transition temperature).
+It is called TG (glass transition temperature).

 A material’s TD is an essential factor when assembling PCBs (Printed Circuit Boards) because when a material surpasses or reaches its TD, changes to its characteristics are not reversible.
-This is in contrast TG, where characteristics will reverse to their original states once the materials cools down the TG range.
+This is in contrast to TG, where characteristics will reverse to their original states once the materials cool down the TG range.

 We help you select the right material that can work in a temperature range that is greater than the TG but well less decomposition temperature (TD).
 Our experienced process engineers ensure that the board material is compatible with the solder temperature during the assembly process.
 We recommend the material TD to be greater than 200°C to 260°C.